EdisonXu/sbs-axon/lesson-3/README.md

 In this lesson, we implement the event sourcing repository, which is the default option when using axon-spring-boot-autoconfigure module.
-All the events will be stored in the H2 db through JPA.
+All the events will be stored in the MySql through JPA.